History of Temple University in Timeline

 July 3, 2024: John Fry Appointed 15th President

-November 2024: Development of new facility announced
+November 2024: Announcement of new Klein College building

 As of 2024, U.S. News & World Report ranked the Beasley School of Law tied for 54th best law school in the United States.